As Scared As – 35 Similes for Being Scared

 Other Ways to Say:

-23. As uneasy as a dog in a thunderstorm
+As Scared as a Dog in a Thunderstorm

 Meaning: Refers to someone who is visibly anxious or frightened, much like a dog during a storm.